mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 ## Usage with tree data

-Like for row grouping, you can display the aggregated values either on the footer or on the grouping row.
+Like for row grouping, you can display the aggregated values either in the footer or in the grouping row.

 :::info
 If the aggregated values is displayed on the grouping row, it will always have priority over the row data.